Hiking the Narrows in Zion National Park - What to Expect and Tips

 The Narrows is prone to flash flooding and is more prone during the spring months when the snow is melting or due to excessive rain.
 The Narrows will occasionally close in the spring if water flow is high and there is potential for flash flooding.
 Check the weather and consult with park rangers if you are traveling during times when flash flooding is more likely.

-My then 5-year-old did well hiking The Narrows but a few places he needed assistance walking as you are constantly walking on rocks, but with assistance he did really well overall.
+My then 5-year-old did well hiking The Narrows but there are areas where he needed assistance as you are constantly walking on rocks, but with assistance he did really well overall.
+Here are a few of our recommendations when hiking The Narrows.

 Kids